keylime/keylime/auto-ipsec/racoon/README.md

 `cert_crl_dist = http://xxx.xxx.xxx.xxx:port/crl`

-## Bootstrapping a agent with IPsec Configuration
+## Bootstrapping an agent with IPsec Configuration

 First, generate the ipsec config files using generate.py in this directory.
 It takes in a file with 1 or more subnets to enable IPsec to/from.
 You can also specify single hosts using the notation `192.168.1.1/32`  The order in which the lines in the file are specified is how they'll be encoded into ipsec-tools.conf.